 Fighter Country Partnership is proud to feature Joshua Abel, an alumni member of the Honorary Commanders Program, for its newsletter.
 Joshua was assigned “Honorary Command Chief” to the 56th Fighter Wing Command Chief, Command Chief Master Sergeant Rory Wicks, at Luke Air Force Base.
 The Command Chief is responsible for the morale, welfare, training, management and professional growth of 5,000 enlisted personnel assigned to the Air Force’s largest fighter wing.

-Joshua Abel founded Imaginary Trout in 2008, a technology and internet consulting company specializing in online marketing.
+Joshua Abel founded Imaginary Trout in 2008, a web design, development, technology, and internet consulting company specializing in online marketing.
 The company also develops, manages and hosts a variety of websites and internet-enabled applications.
-Joshua brings over 13 years of internet technology experience to the forefront.
+Joshua brings over 20 years of internet technology experience to the forefront.

-In his free time Joshua enjoys researching new technology, cooking and bar-b-queuing with his wife and for guests.
-He also likes to exercise in the gym and train his Chesapeake Bay retriever.
-To escape Arizona’s summer heat, Joshua travels to his hometown of Spokane WA to visit with family, friends and clientele.
+In his free time, Joshua enjoys mountain biking, skiing, rucking, being outside, and smoking meats.
+He also likes stay in shape and train his Chesapeake Bay Retriever.
+In 2014 Josh escaped Arizona’s heat and relocated to his hometown of Spokane, Washington.
 Fly fishing the cold-water streams and rivers of the Pacific Northwest is Josh’s favorite hobby.
-Joshua studied Bio-Medical Engineering at Arizona State University and is a lifetime member of Trout Unlimited.
+Joshua studied Bio-Medical Engineering at Arizona State University and is a lifetime member of Trout Unlimited where he sits on the board of directors for the Spokane Falls Chapter and in 2019 became the chapter’s president.

 In 2009, he was approached by Fighter Country Partnership to help improve and develop their website.
 He has volunteered his time and resources in managing the FCP website ever since, which has gradually evolved into a strong partnership.
-This partnership has vastly improved FCP’s customer relationships, automating their constituent membership database for easier management.
+This partnership has vastly improved FCP’s customer relationships, automating their constituent membership database for easier management, and enabled methods for recurring and event-based fundraising.

 According to FCP President Ron Sites, “Josh truly sets the standard for involvement with FCP through his unending dedication to taking FCP to the next level.
 FCP wouldn’t be where it is today without the passion and efforts of Joshua Abel and Imaginary Trout.”

 In 2010 Joshua was inducted as an Honorary Command Chief assigned to the Command Chief Master Sergeant Rory Wicks at Luke Air Force Base in Glendale, Ariz.
 The two-year Honorary Commander Program expands the 56th Fighter Wing Commander’s ability to foster relationships between local civic and business leaders and base personnel.
-It also serves as an excellent vehicle for promoting a better understanding of Air Education and Training Command and Luke’s F-16 training mission.
+It also serves as an excellent vehicle for promoting a better understanding of Air Education and Training Command (AETC) and Luke’s F-16 training mission.
+Josh also had the privilege of being an Honorary Commander at Fairchild Air Force Base assigned to the commander of the 336 Training Support Squadron (TRSS), a unit of The 336 TRG (Training Group).
+The 336 TRG is a tenant of the 92nd Air Refueling Wing at Fairchild and is responsible for the USAF SERE program.
+SERE falls under AETC.

 When asked what it is like being an Honorary Command Chief, he stated, “Incredible!”
 “I’ve been given an opportunity to learn firsthand what life is like as an Airman at Luke AFB through the Honorary Commanders Program.
-I’ve learned the important role that Luke AFB has in training the world’s greatest F-16 pilots (soon to be F-35 pilots) and maintainers in the world.”
+I’ve learned the important role that Luke AFB has in training the world’s greatest F-16 pilots (now F-16 6and F-35 pilots) and maintainers in the world.”

 Joshua stated, “The HC program has expanded my knowledge and ability to educate civilians at large about the critical mission of Luke AFB.
 My experience in the HC program at Luke has enabled me to be involved in events and engagements that very few civilians have the opportunity to participate in.”